-- have completed 1/4 of the nursing curriculum; - have at least a 3.5 GPA (based on a 4.0 grading scale); and - meet the expectation of academic integrity.
+- have completed 1⁄4 of the nursing curriculum; - have at least a 3.5 GPA (based on a 4.0 grading scale); and - meet the expectation of academic integrity. - Students in graduate programs who are registered nurses, legally recognized to practice in their country and have a minimum of a baccalaureate degree or the equivalent in any field, shall be eligible to be considered as a Nurse Leader at any point in the program.